embassy-rs/embassy/README.md

 - `saadc`: SAADC driver.
 Provides a full implementation of the one-shot sampling for analog channels.
 - `rtc`: RTC driver implementing `Clock` and `Alarm`, for use with `embassy::executor`.
 - `radio`: RADIO driver.
 Allows configuration of most settings.
 Provides generic transmit and receive methods.
 Currently, nrf52810 only.
-- `clock`: CLOCK driver.
-Provides functions to configure the low- and high-frequency clocks.
-Currently, nrf52810 only.

 ## Examples